jido/Quantity/README.md

 With a 64 bit value only **60** bits are usable to store decimal digits.
 With a 128 bit value only **124** bits are usable to store decimal digits.

-One bit is needed to store the sign, so there are three bits left for the extension:
+One bit is needed to store the sign, so in both cases there are three bits left for the extension:

 ~~~
 sxxxppppppppppttttttttttggggggggggmmmmmmmmmmkkkkkkkkkkuuuuuuuuuu